dwojciec/debugging-lab-summit-2019/instructions/jaeger.md

     </code>
 </pre>

-Now check your modifiy then push the new version of the source code to OpenShift.
+Now check your modification and push the new version of the source code to OpenShift.

 ~~~shell
 $ mvn clean package -f /projects/labs/gateway-vertx